MattDeDuck/Balance-of-Bum-bo/README.md

 * Now only spawns Wisps when extinguished
 * Doesn't spawn Wisps when hurt

-> Tested with Bum-Bo the Brave
+> Tested with Brave, Nimble
 ---
 ## To Look At